-Except with some clients, Castle Wealth Management does not generally maintain custody of your assets, although we may be deemed to have custody of your assets if you give us the authority to withdraw assets from your account and for other reasons.
-(For further information, see "Item 15 - Custody" on Pg.
-18).
-Your assets must be maintained in an account at a "qualified custodian," generally a broker-dealer or bank.
-We recommend our clients use Schwab or TD Ameritrade Institutional; both are registered broker-dealers, members SIPC, as the qualified custodian.
+We recommend our clients use Schwab, a registered broker-dealer, members SIPC, as a qualified custodian.
 We generally recommend iShares for 529 Plans.
 We are independently owned and operated and are not affiliated with any of these institutions.
 These custodians will hold your assets in a brokerage account and buy and sell securities when (we/you) instruct them to.
 While we recommend that you use any of these three firms as custodian/broker, you will decide whether to do so and will open your account with them by entering into an account agreement directly with them.
 Castle will assist in the new account opening process.
-We do not require clients to use a particular broker/dealer or other custodian selected by Castle Wealth Management.
-Even though your account is maintained at these three (3) firms, we can still use other brokers to execute trades for your account as described below (see "Your Brokerage and Custody Costs" on Pg.
-14).
+We do not require clients to use a particular broker/dealer or other custodian selected by Castle.
+Even though your account is maintained at any of these three (3) firms, we can still use other brokers to execute trades for your account as described below (see "Your Brokerage and Custody Costs").